Two important rules and a few simple policies: It’s all just common sense!

 We will implement the FAMILY COMES FIRST rule if we need to cancel a SpICE program activity due to weather related problems.

-So if it looks like bad weather is coming, go to WTOP, tune in to News Radio 103.5 FM, or turn on TV News Channel 8 or ABC 7 News.
-Then look for the SpICE Program on the list of closings and cancellations.
+So, if it looks like bad weather is coming, go to WTOP, tune in to News Radio 103.5 FM, or turn on TV News Channel 8 or ABC 7 News.
+Then, look for the SpICE Program on the list of closings and cancellations.
 An email will also be sent out to the entire group announcing any cancellation.
 In the event of a weather related cancellation, any planned SpICE program activity will be rescheduled IF POSSIBLE!

 Children are welcome at SpICE Program meetings and activities provided they have reached a maturity level where they can behave in a classroom setting without causing disruption.
-This means that while the SpICE Program is in session, they must be quite and well behaved.
+This means that while the SpICE Program is in session, they must be quiet and well behaved.

 Phones and Beepers:

 All are OK in the meeting room.
-But conversations should be held outside of the meeting room.
+But, conversations should be held outside of the meeting room.